nodejs/node/doc/api/debugger.markdown

       3   debugger;
     debug>

-Node.js's debugger client doesn't support the full range of commands, but simple step and inspection is possible.
-By putting the statement `debugger;` into the source code of your script, you will enable a breakpoint.
+Node.js's debugger client does not yet support the full range of commands, but simple step and inspection are possible.

+Inserting the statement `debugger;` into the source code of a script will enable a breakpoint at that position in the code.

-For example, suppose `myscript.js` looked like this:
+For example, suppose `myscript.js` is written as:

     // myscript.js
     x = 5;